 However, we need to remember that this is a novel technique.
 If FLA does not have many studies, this type of therapy has even less.
 It is an experimental therapy with excellent results so far.
-However, more safety studies are still needed with a longer follow-up.
+However, we need more safety studies with a longer follow-up.

 Photodynamic therapy (PDT)

 In contrast to the above, PDT is one of the most widely studied focal therapy techniques.
 This modality of focal therapy features the administration of an apparently inert substance.
-It doesn’t have significant biological effects but becomes cytotoxic when it is exposed to light.
-These substances are also known as photosensitizers because they raise photosensitivity.
+It doesn’t have significant biological effects but becomes cytotoxic with light exposure.
+These substances are photosensitizers because they raise photosensitivity.

-The substance is called padeliporfin, and it is administered intravenously.
-Then, a probe is placed through the perineum, directly into the prostate.
+The substance is padeliporfin, and healthcare providers administer it intravenously.
+Then, they place a probe through the perineum, directly into the prostate.
 This probe has infrared light that activates the photosensitizer.
 Padeliporfin then induces superoxide and other free radicals that destroy the area.

 According to randomized controlled trials comparing PDT to active surveillance, the recurrence rate is similar to HIFU and FLA.
 However, since these are low-risk patients, the risk of metastasis is almost none.
 According to researchers, the main benefit is not destroying cancer but slowing the progression and avoiding aggressive cancer therapy.
 Compared to active surveillance, PDT reduced the need for aggressive therapy from 53% to 24%.